-3.2 Dell EMC VxRail Platform Configurations
+3.2 Dell EMC VxRail Appliance configurations

 The Dell EMC VxRail Appliance has multiple platform configuration options.
-This Reference Architecture focuses primarily on the VDI optimized V Series Platform but this section describes the other optimized platform configurations options that are available also.
+This Reference Architecture focuses primarily on the VDI optimized V Series platform, but this section describes the other optimized platform configuration options that are also available.
+The platform configurations are listed in the table below, and there are Hybrid and All-flash variants of each platform.
+For example, the VxRail V570 is the Hybrid configuration option and the V570F is the All-flash version.

-Platform Description Configurations Form Factor G Series General Purpose All-Flash & Hybrid 2U4N E Series Entry Level All-Flash & Hybrid 1U1N V Series VDI Optimized All-Flash & Hybrid 2U1N P Series Performance Optimized All-Flash & Hybrid 2U1N S Series Storage Dense Hybrid 2U1N
+Platform Description Configurations Form Factor E Series Entry Level All-Flash & Hybrid 1U1N V Series VDI Optimized All-Flash & Hybrid 2U1N P Series Performance Optimized All-Flash & Hybrid 2U1N S Series Storage Dense Hybrid 2U1N